braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3  .reset-td-br-4}

 {% alert tip %}
-Companies listed in the Russel 3000 index will be granted a very high throughput and brand trust score after registration and review.
+Companies listed in the Russel 3000 index will be granted a high throughput and brand trust score after 10DLC registration and review.
 {% endalert %}

 #### Daily Message Limits